 Variable name Method of calculation Interpretation Total viewing time Summed duration of all fixations landing on a target Total amount of cognitive effort of recognizing a target.
-Regression rate Binary indicator of whether the participant looked back after fixating a target How consistently the participant maintains forward movement through the grid.
+Regression rate 5 How consistently the participant maintains forward movement through the grid.
 Skipping rate Binary indicator of whether a target is skipped or fixated How consistently the participant fixates on targets in a serial fashion.